Hughes, Bratt lead Devils' 6-2 rout of Ducks - NewsBreak

 Hughes, Bratt lead Devils' 6-2 rout of Ducks

-Jack Hughes had two goals and an assist, and Jesper Bratt also scored two goals in the New Jersey Devils' third straight victory, 6-2 over the Anaheim Ducks on Friday night.
+ANAHEIM, Calif. — Jack Hughes had two goals and an assist, and Jesper Bratt also scored two goals in the New Jersey Devils ' third straight victory, 6-2 over the Anaheim Ducks on Friday night.

 Hughes got his 50th point of the season by scoring in New Jersey's three-goal first period.
 He added his 28th goal of the season in the final minutes of a blowout win in the first stop of the Devils' four-game West Coast road swing.